 Staff are continuing to work with the YMCA and SmartReit to finalize a DRAFT financial term sheet and a dynamic project design that will enable all parties to work together toward finalizing all necessary agreements for Council endorsement in 2016.
 Therefore, to continue with this opportunity it is necessary to enter into a binding term sheet for the project.
 The YMCA has submitted a communication (Attachment 2) that confirms their desire to formalize the partnership with the City and the development with SmartReit.

 This report has been divided into the following three parts:

-Part A: Background on Proposed Facility Part B: Business Transaction and Financial Implications Part C: Impact on the VMC as the new Downtown
+Part B: Business Transaction and Financial Implications Part C: Impact on the VMC as the new Downtown

 Background - Analysis and Options